Heatwave (band)

-Biography
+History

-Heatwave's mainstream years 1976-1982
+Heatwave's mainstream years 1976–1982

 Founding member Johnnie Wilder was an American serviceman based in West Germany when he first began performing; upon his discharge from the US Army, he stayed in Germany.
 He sang in nightclubs and taverns with an assortment of bands while still enlisted.
 By mid-year, he decided to relocate to the United Kingdom and through an ad placed in a local paper he linked up with songwriter/keyboardist Rod Temperton.

 Touring the London nightclub circuit billed as Chicago's Heatwave during the mid-1970s allowed them to refine their sound, adding a funk groove to disco beats.
 In search of a fuller sound vocally, Johnnie Wilder called upon his brother Keith Wilder (who was performing in a local band in Dayton, Ohio) to join the band on vocals.
-The group signed to GTO Records in 1976 (Epic Records would handle GTO's releases in the states).
+The group signed to GTO Records in 1976 (Epic Records would handle GTO's releases in the US).
 They were paired in the studio with GTO house producer/session guitarist Barry Blue and rhythm guitarist Jesse Whitten.
 Rhythm guitarist Roy Carter replaced Whitten after Whitten was stabbed to death.
-They began creating their first album Too Hot to Handle in the fall of 1976.
+They began creating their first album Too Hot to Handle in the autumn of 1976.

 Their third single, "Boogie Nights" from their debut album, in 1977 reached No. 2 on the British popular music charts in January and in America in November.
 The single was certified platinum by the RIAA.
 The group's debut album, Too Hot to Handle, was released in the spring of 1977, giving Heatwave a No. 11 on the Hot 200 and No. 5 on the R&B charts, while the next single, the soul ballad "Always and Forever", reached No. 18 on the Hot 100 in April 1978 and No. 2 on the R&B charts.
 The single was certified platinum by the RIAA.

 Continuing to use Barry Blue's production skills, Heatwave released their second album Central Heating in April 1977.
-Lead single "The Groove Line," reached No. 7 on the Hot 100 in July 1978.
+Lead single "The Groove Line", reached No. 7 on the Hot 100 in July 1978.
 The single was certified platinum by the RIAA.